astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 1. Inserting `AIRFLOW__SCHEDULER__RUN_DURATION={num_seconds_between_restarts} `as an Environment Variable in the Configure page of the Astronomer UI to set a recurring restart OR

-2. Running `astro airflow deploy` via your CLI to immediately restart everything (if you're running Celery, there is a [Worker Termination Grace Period](https://forum.astronomer.io/t/what-is-the-worker-termination-grace-period-on-astronomers-ui/141) you can leverage here to minimize existing immediate task disruption),**Was this helpful?**
+2. Running `astro airflow deploy` via your CLI to immediately restart everything (if you're running Celery, there is a [Worker Termination Grace Period](https://forum.astronomer.io/t/what-is-the-worker-termination-grace-period-on-astronomers-ui/141) you can leverage here to minimize existing immediate task disruption)
+**Was this helpful?**

 This list is based on our experience helping Astronomer customers with core Airflow issues, but we want to hear from you.
 Don't hesitate to reach out to us at humans@astronomer.io if we missed something that you think would be valuable to include.